bmc/classutil/index.md

     val foos = ClassFinder.concreteSubclasses("org.example.Foo", classMap)
     val bars = ClassFinder.concreteSubclasses("org.example.Bar", classMap)

-**WARNING**: `concreteSubclasses` can chew up a lot of temporary heap space, if called with a large classpath.
+**WARNING**: `concreteSubclasses` can chew up a lot of heap space temporarily, if called with a large classpath.
 Either use a "focused" classpath, or make sure you run with a large enough maximum heap.

 ### The ClassInfo classes